 Bus to Montevideo / Fray Bentos

-From Colonia I travelled 190kms east (2hrs 30mins) for my 2nd time in Montevideo
+From Colonia I traveled 190kms east (2hrs 30mins) for my 2nd (and 3rd) time